 mounted on a board, the canvas is glued to a board, so it is sturdy.
 You may want to frame it or just have it sitting on a shelf.

 Paper – there are many options here.
 It all depends on preference.
-You may go for a mat finish (my favorite is the velvet paper), or a more vibrant finish (go with the fine art paper, either flat or textured).
+You may go for a matt finish (my favorite is the velvet paper), or a more vibrant finish (go with the fine art paper, either flat or textured).
 There is also the glossy paper and metallic paper.
 It is all about the style you prefer.
 The quality is great in whatever choice you decide to go with.

 The paper is sold as just the print, matted or mounted on a board.
 I strongly recommend framing the prints, so you don’t really need the mat or a board if you are taking it to be professionally framed.

 Metal – one of my favorite print surfaces!
-It has a suburb gloss finish that gives a real modern look to the art.
+It has a suburb gloss finish that gives a really modern look to the art.
 I strongly recommend buying it with the wire in the back, so it is ready for hanging.
 The metal prints look great as they come so there is no need for frames.